Buckingham Palace Guide, London, England

 TBH it’s not a very pretty sight but it still makes it into the top ten London attractions, especially when the guards are marching or riding down the Mall and into the courtyard with much pomp and ceremony.
 Get there early.
 It’s free!

 Map of the public, east side of Buckingham Palace where guards march.

-* The guard generally marches in bearskin hats or rides on horseback in shiny helmets (depending on which regiments are on duty) from near Horse Guards Parade (on the right) down the Mall to the palace, though there is also action around Wellington Barracks (bottom left on map) tough it's not clear when that happens.
+* The Queens Guard are infantry that generally march in bearskin hats accompanied by a band while the more impressive Life Guards ride on horseback in shiny helmets.
+However, it depends on which regiment is on duty, so if the Grenadier Guards are on then tourists will get to see dull grey coats and probably rain in sympathy.
+Whoever they are they usually move from near Horse Guards Parade (on the right) down the Mall to the palace, though there is also action around Wellington Barracks (bottom left on map) though it’s not clear when that happens.